LoreBerli/LoreBerli_old/_posts/2014-01-02-introducing-poole.md

 ---
 layout: post
-title: Introducing Poole
+title: First Post
 ---

-*The Strange Case of Dr. Jekyll and Mr. Hyde* tells the story of a lawyer investigating the connection of two persons, Dr. Henry Jekyll and Mr. Edward Hyde.
+*How to create personalized events on IFTTT* tells the story of a lawyer investigating the connection of two persons, Dr. Henry Jekyll and Mr. Edward Hyde.
 Chief among the novel's supporting cast is a man by the name of Mr. Poole, Dr. Jekyll's loyal butler.

 -----